 - Estate plan: Will, health care proxy, power of attorney (POA), trust

-- Account statements: Brokerage, savings, and retirement
+- Account statements: Brokerage, savings, retirement and employer stock plans

 - Debt statements: Mortgage, student loans, credit cards

 The more information you can give your advisor, the higher quality recommendations you can expect and the faster the process may be.
 At your initial meeting, be ready to give some general descriptions of your financial life, your income, expenses, savings and investments, and debt.
-Many advisors use systems that let you link your accounts to their planning software, for instance, Full View® at Fidelity.
+Many advisors use systems that let you link your accounts to their planning software—for instance, Full View® at Fidelity.
 By connecting your accounts, your advisor can get a full picture of your financial life right away, and dig into the planning process.
 Connecting your accounts will also save you the hassle of tracking down all your balances and info.

 Depending on your goals, it may also help to explain your workplace benefits package and tax situation.
 Providing copies of your benefits documentation and a copy of your tax return can help.

 You should also be prepared to explain who is involved in your financial life.
 You may help care for children, your parents, or others.
 And you may have more people on your team that your advisor should know about—like an accountant, lawyer, or trustee.

 As you begin your planning process, you should make sure you and your advisor are a good match.
 Be sure to see if their communication style matches yours and if they take the time to explain things in a way that’s valuable to you.
 Also, make sure your advisor is working with a team that has the resources and expertise to deliver quality advice and services.